 Similar houses built by other groups will soon be moving to 22nd and Union on land owned by the Lutheran Church of the Good Shepherd, making Seattle’s first Tiny House Village!

 The Tiny House Village will have 15 tiny homes on the site and will contain a security hut, kitchen tent, donation hut, two toilets and a shower pavilion.
 Each of the homes is 8 feet by 12 feet, providing enough space for 1-2 people.
 All houses are insulated and have electricity.

 This is an exciting project that has been successful due to LIHI’s partnership with Nickelsville and the Lutheran Church.
-Nickelsville will be selecting the residents who will be moving into the houses and managing the village community.
-LIHI will be providing case management for the tiny house residents and help them transition into permanent housing.
+Nickelsville will be selecting the program participants who will be moving into the houses and managing the village community.
+LIHI will be providing case management for the tiny house program participants and help them transition into permanent housing.
 The Lutheran Church has graciously provided their land for the Tiny House Village for a year with the option to renew for another year.

 Right now many groups are working away to finish constructing their tiny homes in time for Christmas!
 We hope to be able to move the houses to 22nd and Union and get everyone housed by the holidays.
 We are so fortunate to have received thousands of dollars in donations from Vulcan’s South Lake Union Block Party, the Raise the Paddle event at our Annual Auction and Gala, and through donations.
 The materials for a tiny house only cost $2,200!
 If you would like to donate to support the Tiny House Village, click here.

 Stay tuned for details on the opening of the Tiny House Village, as we will be hosting a housewarming event in early 2016.
 We hope that this Village will serve as a model for other cities and neighborhoods that would like to pursue tiny houses as part of the fight to end homelessness.